 Colour/Design

 The colour and design of your gym flooring is an important aspect of your decision.
-Most home gyms opt for darker colours like black or gray, as they're good at hiding dirt and wear and tear.
+Most home gyms opt for darker colours like black or grey, as they're good at hiding dirt and wear and tear.
 However, you can find gym flooring in a variety of coloured fleck and light shades to add your own style and give your gym a strong aesthetic appeal that users will be drawn to.

 Cost